Author

 occupation: computer scientist, engineer, programmer, writer, university teacher

-award received: William Procter Prize for Scientific Achievement, Grace Murray Hopper Award, Dahl-Nygaard Prize, Computer History Museum fellow, Faraday Medal, Charles Stark Draper Prize, Computer Pioneer Award, ACM Fellow, IEEE Fellow, Rigmor and Carl Holst-Knudsen Award for Scientific Research
+award received: William Procter Prize for Scientific Achievement, Grace Murray Hopper Award, Dahl–Nygaard Prize, Computer History Museum fellow, Faraday Medal, Charles Stark Draper Prize, Computer Pioneer Award, ACM Fellow, IEEE Fellow, Rigmor and Carl Holst-Knudsen Award for Scientific Research, John Scott Medal

-Bjarne Stroustrup (; Danish: [ˈpjaːnə ˈstʁʌwˀstʁɔp]; born 30 December 1950) is a Danish computer scientist, most notable for the creation and development of the C++ programming language.
-He is a visiting professor at Columbia University, and works at Morgan Stanley as a Managing Director in New York.
+Bjarne Stroustrup (; Danish: [ˈpjɑːnə ˈstʁʌwˀstʁɔp]; born 30 December 1950) is a Danish computer scientist, most notable for the invention and development of the C++ programming language.
+Stroustrup served as a visiting professor of computer science at Columbia University beginning in 2014, where he has been a full professor since 2022.
+Source: Wikipedia (en)